 Spotify to allow employees to work from anywhere

-Feb 12 (Reuters) - Spotify Technology SA SPOT.N is introducing a "work from anywhere" policy for its employees, allowing them to work from office, home or any other location, the Swedish music streaming service said in a blog post on Friday.
+Feb 12 (Reuters) - Spotify Technology SA SPOT.N will allow its employees to work from anywhere, the Swedish music streaming company said in a blog post on Friday, further upending the future of modern working life.

+With work shifting to cloud-based systems and people tuning into meetings online, offices have adapted a remote working lifestyle as vaccine inoculations could still take the better half of the year to complete.

+Spotify's move is in step with several technology companies that plan to keep some of the new ways of working that have emerged during the COVID-19 pandemic.

 (Reporting by Chavi Mehta in Bengaluru; Editing by Arun Koyyur)